Learn how to get rid of acne naturally and safely.

 Cantaloupe, watermelon and cucumber are diuretic and have valuable nutrients that are necessary to help flush out toxins.

-Watercress is high in vitamin A, folic acid and choline that helps control the inflammation of the acne.
+Watercress is high in vitamin A, folate and choline that helps control the inflammation of the acne.

 Acne or occasional break-outs are your body’s way of telling you that it is very toxic internally and toxins need to be eliminated.
 When they don’t get eliminated properly, they come through the skin.
 Increase your intake on green juices which are anti-septic, anti-inflammatory, alkalizing and blood building/cleansing.